 Potential Health Benefits Of Annatto

-Annatto has been traditionally used in the treatment of diabetes and certain skin conditions due to its natural antioxidant and antimicrobial properties.
+Annatto has been used in traditional medicine for the treatment of diabetes and certain skin conditions due to its natural antioxidant and antimicrobial properties.

 1. Has Antioxidant Properties

 Annatto contains carotenoids and other phytochemicalsi XChemicals compounds found in plants that help resist fungi and bacteria.
 They are rich in antioxidants. that possess antioxidant properties.
 Antioxidants help fight toxicfree radicalsi XUnstable oxygen molecules formed as a byproduct of normal metabolism that can cause harm to other healthy cells. , which may otherwise increase the risk of heart disease, cancer, diabetes, brain disorders, and other chronic health conditions (6), (7).

 2. Has Antimicrobial Properties